Internal Medicine Clerkship

 - Awareness and knowledge of the ethical underpinnings of medical practice.

-The Internal Medicine Clerkship is a 12-week clerkship which is composed of both inpatient and outpatient experiences.
-The students spend eight weeks in the inpatient medicine setting and four weeks in the ambulatory care setting.
+The Internal Medicine Clerkship is a 10-week clerkship, combined with the Neurology clerkship to make up the Care of Adults Thematic Section.
+The Medicine Clerkship is composed of both inpatient and outpatient experiences.
+The students spend eight weeks in the inpatient medicine setting and two weeks in the ambulatory care setting.

 Each student is assigned to a Medicine ward team during his/her inpatient experience.
 The students are an integral part of the ward team.
-They are responsible for admitting at least one patient per admitting day and for writing the complete history and physical on that patient.
+They are responsible for admitting at least two to three patients per week and for writing the complete history and physical on that patient.
 The students are responsible for writing daily progress notes on the patients they are following directly as well as performing indicated procedures for their patients.
-The students take call with the ward team as their call schedule dictates but are not required to stay overnight.
+The students take call with the ward team one evening per week but are not required to stay overnight.
 The students are active participants in teaching attending rounds and will be called upon to present cases or give follow-up on the cases which have been previously presented.

-At each training site, there is a lecture series which covers key topics in general Internal Medicine, including fluid and electrolytes, acid-base balance, diarrhea, pulmonary edema, hypertension, abnormal liver function tests, diabetes mellitus, coronary artery disease, anemia, pneumonia, asthma/COPD, joints pain, and dermatology.
+Students work in small groups with a Longitudinal Preceptor in Medicine for the length of the clerkship.
+Students meet with their LPM’s at least 10 times at weekly intervals during the clerkship, and are expected to have studied on-line lectures and cases covering a broad range of topics in Medicine in preparation for each session.
 Additional lectures occur at the teaching hospitals include case management conferences, bedside teaching rounds, an EKG lecture series, Chiefs' Rounds, Teaching Attending Rounds, and Radiology conferences.
 This formal lecture series is in addition to the learning accomplished with patient interactions, work rounds with the housestaff, ward and work rounds with housestaff and attending physicians, and during their ambulatory block.

-The ambulatory experience is four weeks in duration.
-In this block, the student spends four week with one or two primary care internists in the office setting.
+The ambulatory experience is two weeks in duration.
+In this block, the student spends two weeks with one or two primary care internists in the office setting.
 Students see patients independently and are precepted by the office internist.
 They participate in all aspects of the physician's daily routine and practice.
 They have exposure to office management issues in addition to patient care.
 There is an ambulatory-oriented lecture series and students participate in ambulatory case presentations.

-Students interact with standardized patient instructors twice during their twelve-week clerkship.
-The first time is at the beginning of the clerkship where they are required to perform a complete physical exam on a patient instructor and are given feedback about the completeness of that physical exam.
+Students interact with standardized patient instructors twice during their twelve-week clerkship, The first time is at the beginning of the clerkship where they are required to perform a complete physical exam on a patient instructor and are given feedback about the completeness of that physical exam.
 The second interaction, called an O.S.C.E.
 (Observed Structured Clinical Evaluation) is toward the end of the clerkship.
-They progress through six stations with standardized patient instructors comprised of case scenarios involving common medical problems.
-Students obtain focused history and physical exam data.
+They progress through six stations in which standardized patients portray patients with common medical problems.
+They are asked to take an appropriate history, perform an appropriate physical examination, and to then formulate a differential diagnosis and plan for each patient.
 The students are again given feedback about their performance and the completeness of their evaluation by the patient instructors and have a wrap-up session at the end with a faculty member.